 IFRS 16, Leases, specifies how an IFRS reporter will recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17 Leases.
 The standard was issued in January 2016 and is effective for annual periods beginning on or after January 1, 2019.
-The Company has no leases as at December 31, 2017, and therefore the Company believes IFRS 16 won't have a material effect on the Company's financial statements.
+The Company has no leases as at March 31, 2018, and therefore believes that IFRS 16 won't have a material effect on the Company's financial statements